 - Sections 3.1 and 3.2 describe structural techniques for making your writing easier to understand.
-Specifically: - Sentence and paragraph length: keeping them short is the simplest first step to improved writing. - o Bullet points and lists: using these makes things clearer and less cluttered. - Sections 3.3 and 3.4 describe techniques for using fewer words.
-Specifically: - Using the simplest words and expressions available: this section also describes words and expressions to avoid. - o Avoiding unnecessary words: this is about removing redundancy. - Sections 3.5 to 3.7 describe techniques for avoiding common causes of poorly structured sentences.
-Specifically: - o Using verbs instead of nouns - o Using active rather than passive style - Using personal rather than impersonal style - Section 3.8 describes how to explain new ideas clearly. - Section 3.9 explains the importance of naming things consistently. - Section 3.10 gives some rules on how to achieve political correctness in your writing without adding complexity.
+Specifically: - $\circ\,$ Sentence and paragraph length: keeping them short is the simplest first step to improved writing. - o Bullet points and lists: using these makes things clearer and less cluttered. - Sections 3.3 and 3.4 describe techniques for using fewer words.
+Specifically: - Using the simplest words and expressions available: this section also describes words and expressions to avoid. - Avoiding unnecessary words: this is about removing redundancy. - Sections 3.5 to 3.7 describe techniques for avoiding common causes of poorly structured sentences.
+Specifically: - Using verbs instead of nouns - Using active rather than passive style - Using personal rather than impersonal style - Section 3.8 describes how to explain new ideas clearly. - Section 3.9 explains the importance of naming things consistently. - Section 3.10 gives some rules on how not to offend the politically correct brigade without adding complexity.